opencord/xos-sample-gui-extension/conf/app/README.md

 # XOS-GUI Config

-### Note that the configurations defined in this folder are for development only, they are most likely to be overrided by a volume mount defined in `service-profile`
+### Note: The configurations defined in this folder are for development only, they are most likely to be overridden by a volume mount defined in `service-profile`

 ## App Config

-This configuration will specifiy the rest API base url and the Websocket address.
+This configuration will specify the REST API base URL and the WebSocket address.
-Here is it's structure:

 ```
 angular.module('app')
   .constant('AppConfig', {
-    apiEndpoint: '/spa/api',
+    apiEndpoint: '/xos/api',
     websocketClient: '/'
   });